15 Best Things to Do in Margate (FL)

 Our travel recommendations are based on our personal experiences and research, written by locals and travel experts with deep familiarity with the destination.
 When you book a hotel or tour that we link to, we may earn a commission.

-1. Calypso Cove Aquatic Center
+1. Calypso Cove Aquatic Facility

 Calypso Cove Aquatic CenterSource: City of Margate, Florida Government / Facebook